Nilpotent Symmetries of a Model of 2D Diffeomorphism Invariant Theory: BRST Approach

 We have performed the full BRST analysis of the above theory [6] in the sense that we have derived the {\it proper} anti-BRST symmetry transformations corresponding to the BRST symmetry transformations that have been taken into account in [6].
 The BRST and anti-BRST symmetry transformations are found to be off-shell nilpotent and absolutely anticommuting in nature.
-The latter property has been shown to be true on a hypersurface where the CF-type restrictions (11) are satisfied (see below).
+The latter property has been shown to be true on a submanifold of the quantum Hilbert space of quantum fields where the CF-type restrictions (11) (see below) are satisfied.
 We observe that these restrictions are BRST as well as anti-BRST invariant thereby implying that these are {\it physical} restrictions (which can be imposed from {\it outside} on our present theory).
 We have derived, in our present endeavor, the BRST and anti-BRST invariant Lagrangian densities and have shown explicitly their BRST and anti-BRST invariance.
-The conserved charges of the theory have been computed in the flat limit where $A_0 = A_1 = 0, A_2 = 1$.
+The conserved charges of the theory have been computed in the flat limit where $A_0 = A_1 = 0, A_2 = 1$ [cf. Eq.
+(3) and related footnote].
 In fact, the latter conditions imply that the metric tensor of the theory transforms as: ${\tilde g}^{ab} \to \eta^{ab}$ where $\eta^{ab}$ is the flat metric of the 2D Minkowski space (which is nothing but the 2D surface traced out by the propagation of the bosonic string).
 We have also established that the standard algebra between the ghost charge and BRST charge (as well as between the ghost charge and anti-BRST charge) is satisfied.
-We have also commented, very briefly, about the nilpotency properties of the BRST and anti-BRST charges which are true at the {\it quantum} level only when D = 26 and $\alpha_0 = 1$ provided we take into account the normal mode expansions of the fields (consistent with the appropriate boundary conditions) and substitute them in the computation of $Q_B^2 = \frac{1}{2}\, \{Q_B, \, Q_B\} = 0$ and $\bar Q_B^2 = \frac{1}{2}\, \{\bar Q_B, \, \bar Q_B\} = 0$.
+We have also commented, very briefly, about the nilpotency properties of the BRST and anti-BRST charges which are true at the {\it quantum} level only when D = 26 and $\alpha_0 = 1$ provided we take into account the normal mode expansions of the fields (consistent with the appropriate boundary conditions) and substitute them in the computation and proof of nilpotency: $Q_B^2 = \frac{1}{2}\, \{Q_B, \, Q_B\} = 0$ and $\bar Q_B^2 = \frac{1}{2}\, \{\bar Q_B, \, \bar Q_B\} = 0$.